intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

-Differently from the previous two cases, recall that \texttt{alpha} in this context is assumed to be the probability contained in the credible interval computed on the posterior distribution.
-Along with the credible interval, the function outputs the posterior mean, median, and mode.
-In the following, four examples showcase the usage of this function on the \texttt{Swissroll} dataset with different combinations of credible interval levels and prior specifications.
-A summary of the results is reported in Table \ref{tab:baytownn}.
+Differently from the previous two cases, \texttt{alpha} is now assumed to be the probability contained in the CRI computed from the posterior distribution.
+Along with the CRI, the function outputs the posterior mean, median, and mode.
+In the following, four examples showcase the usage of this function on the Swissroll dataset with different combinations of \texttt{alpha} and Gamma hyperparameters.
+The results are summarized in Table\nobreakspace{}\ref{tab:baytownn}.

-We can plot the posterior density of the parameter \(d\) using \code{autoplot()}, as displayed in Figure \ref{fig:bayes}.
+We can plot the posterior density of the parameter \(d\) using \texttt{autoplot()}, as displayed in Figure\nobreakspace{}\ref{fig:bayes}.
 When plotting an object of class \texttt{twonn\_bayes}, we can also specify the following parameters:

 \begin{itemize} \item \texttt{plot\_low} and \texttt{plot\_upp}: lower and upper extremes of the support on which the posterior is evaluated; \item \texttt{by}: increment of the sequence going from \texttt{plot\_low} to \texttt{plot\_upp} that defines the support. \end{itemize}